-An important goal for NEON is that it provides investigators with sufficient data to distinguish between variability and trends in ecological phenomena across space and time.
+An important goal for NEON is to provide investigators with sufficient data to distinguish between variability and trends in ecological phenomena across space and time.
 In order to most effectively address this goal of enabling investigators to resolve complex patterns in space and time, two temporal strategies for sampling will be conducted that incorporate the considerations of temporal variability captured in Table 1.
-These two strategies include an initial site characterization to provide a baseline dataset necessary to inform the design of measurements and interpretation of data that fall under the second category, which is regular, periodic sampling during operations of the Observatory (i.e., the lifetime of NEON).
+These two strategies include 1) an initial soil characterization effort to provide a baseline dataset necessary to inform interpretation of data that fall under the second category, which is 2) regular, periodic sampling during operations of the Observatory (i.e., the lifetime of NEON).
 Using the framework provided in Table 1, the expected timescales of change in drivers and response variables, the measurements described as part of the terrestrial biogeochemistry design fall into these two categories.
 The following section of this document describes the details of the methodologies, as well as the spatial and temporal sampling strategies for the terrestrial biogeochemistry sampling design.